KaijCH/interview_assessments/closest_triplet_to_target/closest_triplet_to_target.md

 ## Description

-1. implementing `finds_triplets(nums: list, target: int)` function, finding all unique triplets from given `nums` arr, satisfying condition that triplets' sum are closest to the given `target` integer
+1. Implementing `finds_triplets(nums: list, target: int)` function, finding all unique triplets from given `nums` arr, satisfying condition that triplets' sum are closest to the given `target` integer

 ## Inspiration